martinring/thesis/src/6-Advanced.md

 the unanswered research questions that arises from this approach are:

-1. Is there a reliable method to infer a "good enough" $\eta$ for a given system.
+1. Is there a reliable method to infer a "good enough" $\eta$ for a given system?
-2. Are there real-world systems to which just-in-time verification can be applied without severely restricting functionality.
+2. Are there real-world systems to which just-in-time verification can be applied without severely restricting functionality?

 We have implemented experiments, namely a simplified simulation of an adaptive cruise control and several planning algorithms but until now failed to